samyipsh/tp/docs/UserGuide.md

 </div>

-### Finding persons: `find`
+### Finding contacts: `find`

-Finds persons whose names or tags contain any of the given keywords from the list of contacts.
+Find contacts whose names or tags contain any of the given keywords from the list of contacts.

 Format: `find KEYWORD [MORE_KEYWORDS]`

 * The command is not case-sensitive, `find john` will match `John`
 * Currently, only the name and their tags are searched.
-* Persons whose names or tags match at least one keyword will be returned.
+* Contacts whose names or tags match at least one keyword will be returned.
   `find john smith` will return `John Fletcher` and `Smith George`

 Examples: